Ethiopia pardons two jailed Swedish journalists

 BERLIN Former foreign minister Frank-Walter Steinmeier was elected Germany's president on Sunday, the 12th person to hold the largely ceremonial post in the post-war era.

-ADDIS ABABA Ethiopia said on Monday it has pardoned two Swedish journalists jailed for assisting an outlawed rebel group, with the pair set for release in the next 24 hours.
+ADDIS ABABA Ethiopia has pardoned two Swedish journalists jailed for assisting an outlawed rebel group and the pair are set for release alongside nearly 2,000 other prisoners, a government source said on Monday.

 Reporter Martin Schibbye and photographer Johan Persson were arrested in July, 2011, after entering the country from neighbouring Somalia with fighters from the Ogaden National Liberation Front (ONLF) rebel group.

+"Some 1,900 prisoners have been pardoned and are scheduled to be released in the coming days.
+The Swedish journalists are part of the group," the source told Reuters.

+A news conference announcing the pardon was scheduled for 3:00 p.m.
+British time, the source said.

-A government source told Reuters earlier on Monday that the two had been pardoned along with more than 1,900 other inmates, adding that the decision was approved before the death of the late Prime Minister Meles Zenawi, who died on August 20.
+The government source said the pardon was approved before the death of the late Prime Minister Meles Zenawi, who died on August 20 after a long illness.

-"These journalists submitted their petition to the late Prime Minister before June and ...
-(President Girma Woldegiorgis) arrived at a decision to grant pardon to them," Justice Minister Berhan Hailu told a new conference.

 The journalists' Swedish lawyer Thomas Olsson said: "All signals of that kind are aimed at raising hopes.
 But I don't want to speculate on what will happen in the coming days.